 On the right hand side of the CASHFLOW quadrant are Business Owner and Investor.
 They are the people who pay less taxes and making money even while they are sleeping.
 They will have more time and freedom because they let the money to do the job instead of actively involved in the business.

 The poor dad is more tends to sending their children for school, let their children study what school textbook teaches in order to get a secure job in a good company.
 However, the rich dad tends to teaches their children more about the financial education as much as possible because the school never taught you about financial education.

-The book is amazing.
-I’ve been reading this book for many times.
+One of my favorites book!
+It inspired me to change my way to think like how rich think.
+I’ve read this book for many times.
 It keeps reminds me not to lost the track to be rich!